Hannes-Soosaar/wellness-app/README.md

     - you can request to change the password from settings to be able to use a regular account too.
     - does not require email verification as this has been done by google or discord

-**First time login**
+## First time login

 you will not be allowed to login, before you have verified you email.
 Please verify your email before you login.

 When you first login, there will be a few errors shown and a generic Welcome is used.*
     - As the first step, please fill in your profile details to get personalized and get rid of most errors.

  **This is a known bug and is on the fix-list with low priority.*

 ## login with MFA

 It is recommended to use MFA on all accounts, also the

 The app uses **TOTP** for *MFA* authentication.
 MFA can be toggled from the user Settings page.

 The MFA login was tested with gooogle chrome and  the chrome extension **"Authenticator"**

 link to the chrome extension website `https://chromewebstore.google.com/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai`

-# The Wellness App
+## The Wellness App
+Overview of the app pages and possibilities.

 ## Profile page

 The profile page holds your basic metrics, that will be used to calculate your BMI and body fat percentage , it is assumed this will be filled in once. and other subsequent changes are made through the Update menu. using the Physical Properties page

 ## Assessment page